 North Aurora real estate is some of the most expensive in Illinois, although North Aurora house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, North Aurora is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, North Aurora is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, North Aurora is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in North Aurora who work in office and administrative support (16.58%), sales jobs (12.79%), and management occupations (11.07%).
+There are especially a lot of people living in North Aurora who work in office and administrative support (15.60%), sales jobs (13.87%), and management occupations (11.43%).

 Also of interest is that North Aurora has more people living here who work in computers and math than 95% of the places in the US.

-The education level of North Aurora is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.12% of adults in North Aurora have a bachelor's degree or even advanced degree.
+The population of North Aurora is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.12% of adults in North Aurora have a bachelor's degree or even advanced degree.

 The per capita income in North Aurora in 2018 was $40,577, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $162,308 for a family of four.
 However, North Aurora contains both very wealthy and poor people as well.

 North Aurora is a very ethnically-diverse village.
 The people who call North Aurora home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Aurora residents report their race to be White, followed by Black or African-American.
 North Aurora also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.83% of the village’s residents.
-Important ancestries of people in North Aurora include Irish, Polish, Italian, and English.
+People of Hispanic or Latino origin account for 16.13% of the village’s residents.
+Important ancestries of people in North Aurora include German, Irish, Polish, Italian, and English.